codecapsules-io/codecapsules-docs/docs/tutorials/game-catalogue-with-nodejs-and-mysql.md

     return res.json(results);
   }
 });

+module.exports = router;
 ```
 This code imports the Express module so that we can construct a `router`, and the `mysql2` module so that we can connect to the database.

-We create a (`router`)[http://expressjs.com/en/5x/api.html#router], which is an object that allows us to group routes and middelware together logically.
+We create a [`router`](http://expressjs.com/en/5x/api.html#router), which is an object that allows us to group routes and middleware together logically.
 We'll add all our CRUD routes to this router object.
 Then we create a new database connection, as we did in our setup script.

 Express routers allow us to add routes using the following structure: